lab-cosmo/pet-mad/README.md

 ## Maintainers

 This project is [maintained](https://github.com/lab-cosmo/.github/blob/main/Maintainers.md) by [@abmazitov](https://github.com/abmazitov) and [@frostedoyster](https://github.com/frostedoyster), who will reply to issues and pull requests opened on this repository as soon as possible.
-You can mention them directly if you did not receive an answer after a couple of days.
+You can mention them directly if you have not received an answer after a couple of days.